uveta/uveta.github.io/source/source/_drafts/asynchronous-job-pattern-the-asp-net-core-mvc-way.md

 We will save all jobs in a _repository_, which will allow individual pattern components to read and update their state.
 For now, let's consider a repository an abstraction, as concrete implementation and storage technology may vary, depending on usage scenario.

 In order to establish a binding between an _endpoint_ and a _worker_, let's introduce a concept of a _job queue_.
 Similar to how _repository_ was defined, implementation may range from memory one to a hyper-scale message broker.
+But all of them will have one thing in common: they have to provide both a _producer_ and a _consumer_, depending on which component requires _queue_ services.

 Final pattern architecture is depicted in the diagram bellow.
 As we have all core components defined, why don't we move on to more amusing part and see how could we implement it using APS.NET Core.